 Setting the group $\G$ to be the cyclic group $C_2$, and varying the length $n$ of the necklaces being counted, we obtain the OEIS sequence \seqnum{A000013}, which counts the equivalence classes of $n$-bead binary necklaces with beads of $2$ colors with respect to swapping all colors (the equivalence follows from Theorem~\ref{thm.hg-main}):

 See Table~\ref{tab.1} for the first few values.

 These numbers $\abs{(C_2)_1^n / C_n}$ appear under the name of $S\tup{n-1}$ in \cite{Sloane}.

 We can also vary $n$ and $\G$ in lockstep.
 For instance, we can let $\G$ be the cyclic group $C_n$ and count identity-product $n$-necklaces.
-This gives us the OEIS sequence \seqnum{A130293}, which counts the number of necklaces of $n$ colors up to cyclic permutation (again by Theorem~\ref{thm.hg-main}):
+This gives us the OEIS sequence \seqnum{A130293}, which counts the number of necklaces of $n$ colors up to cyclic shifting of the colors (which are labelled $1, 2, \ldots, n$) \textbf{and} cyclic permutation of beads (again by Theorem~\ref{thm.hg-main}):